 Racial Equity Learning Resources

-NOTE: The following resources and definitions are starting points.
-Racial equity work is an ongoing learning process and we offer this resource as a catalyst to support your research.
+NOTE: This is not meant to be comprehensive.
+The following resources provided are starting points.
+Racial equity work is an ongoing learning process and we offer this resource as a catalyst to support your learning and transformation.

 - Council Racial Equity Training: Introduction to White Supremacy Culture & Systems Thinking presentation (June 22, 2021) – YouTube